Accidents and incidents involving the Consolidated B-24 Liberator

 This is a partial list of notable accidents and incidents involving the Consolidated-designed B-24 Liberator.
 Combat losses are not included except for some cases denoted by singular circumstances.
 Consolidated C-87 Liberator Express and PB4Y Privateers are also included.

 Production

 The B-24 was built by a consortium of companies.
 Consolidated airframes built in San Diego, California, were appended -CO.
 Consolidated production at Fort Worth, Texas, was appended -CF. Douglas Aircraft in Tulsa, Oklahoma, built airframes appended -DT.
 North American plant B in the city of Grand Prairie, Texas, produced aircraft appended -NT.
-Fully half of the 18,188 Liberators were constructed by the Ford Motor Company at the purpose-built Willow Run plant at Ypsalanti, Michigan, and were appended -FO.
+Fully half of the 18,188 Liberators were constructed by the Ford Motor Company at the purpose-built Willow Run plant at Ypsilanti, Michigan, and were appended -FO.